3:10 to Yuma (2007 film): Critical response

 Richard Schickel of Time said "when a movie is as entertaining as this one, you begin to think this formerly beloved genre is due for a revival."
 Schickel said the 1957 film "was, in my opinion, not as good as a lot of people thought" and said Crowe "never settles for predictability when he's on screen and never lets us settle into complacency as we watch him."
 Schickel wrote that director Mangold "never loses his crispness or his narrative efficiency."
 Schickel said the comparisons to Unforgiven "are not entirely apt", saying that "Mangold's offering lacks the blackness and absurdity" of that film.
 He wrote, "It is more in the vein of Anthony Mann's Westerns of the 1950s — trim, efficiently paced, full of briskly stated conflicts that edge up to the dark side, but never fully embrace it."

 IGN praised Foster's performance as Charlie Prince, saying, "the real scene-stealer in the film, though, is Foster.
 Crazy-eyed gunslinger Charlie Prince is like a loyal but wild dog who will maul anyone seeking to hurt his master and would follow him into hell if need be.
 There is a glance between Ben and Charlie near the end that is one of the most moving and dramatic moments seen in any film this year."
 UGO ranked Foster's character #50 in their "Best Second-In-Commands", saying that "Stepping up to fill Ben Wade's shoes is tough business, but that's the task the psycho cowboy Charlie Prince was left with when his bank robbing leader was wrangled by the police."

 Awards and nominations

 The film received two Academy Award nominations for the 80th Academy Awards.
 Marco Beltrami was nominated for Best Original Score, and Paul Massey, David Giammarco, and Jim Stuebe were nominated for Best Sound Mixing.
 The film also received a nomination for Best Cast at the 14th Screen Actors Guild Awards.
+Ben Foster was nominated for Best Supporting Actor at Saturn Awards and Satellite Awards.